brendanmcc02/film-rec/README.md

 ## Frontend

 The frontend was designed using React JS.
-I wanted a sleek and minimalist design.
-Below is the home page:
+It is being hosted [here](https://film-rec.onrender.com).
+I wanted a sleek and minimalist design Below is the home page:

 ![home-page](images/home-page.png "Home Page")